 In the event your toddler bails on skiing on the very first morning of your ski vacation, having a backup plan for childcare is important.
 A few full-service ski resorts have on-site daycares for non-skiing kids.
 These are lifesavers for parents who want to ski together and not spend their entire ski vacation on kid duty.

-Even if your ski resort doesn’t have a childcare center, consider also hiring a babysitter.
+If your ski resort doesn’t have a childcare center, consider also hiring a babysitter.
 Many resorts or your resort hotel’s concierge will have a list of a few local agencies that other guests have used.
-We’ve hired successfully hired babysitters from agencies on our travels in Hawaii and Disneyland.
-The process works much the same way at most major ski resorts.
+We’ve hired babysitters from agencies on our travels many times, always with great success.

 5. Ask about Parent Switch Tickets